jasminekh96/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+They persist authentication across the requests that are made to sign in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes a password so that hackers get different responds every time a person signs in and does hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+Brcypt hashes out the passwords so that when the respond comes in the console or in the authorization it’s different every time.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature.

 ## Minimum Viable Product